Kruithne/spooder/README.md

 		// validates a request before it is upgraded
 		// returns HTTP 401 if FALSE is returned
 		// allows you to check headers/authentication

+		// if an OBJECT is returned, the object will
+		// be accessible on the websocket as ws.data.*

 		return true;
 	},